aapot/FastChat/fastchat/llm_judge/README.md

 In MT-bench, we recommend single-answer grading as the default mode.
 This mode asks GPT-4 to grade and give a score to model's answer directly without pairwise comparison.
 For each turn, GPT-4 will give a score on a scale of 10.
 We then compute the average score on all turns.

 For Finnish, indicate the language code `fi` so that it uses the Finnish questions and reference answers for grading.
-The system prompt to the judge model is the same for all languages.
+The judge prompt to GPT-4 is the same for all languages.
+We include language checking at this stage so that if the primary language of the answer does not match the primary language of the question, the answer is automatically given a score of 1 (lowest possible score) without querying GPT-4.
 ```
 export OPENAI_API_KEY=XXXXXX  # set the OpenAI API key
 python gen_judgment.py --model-list [LIST-OF-MODEL-ID] --parallel [num-concurrent-api-call] --lang [LANG-CODE]